Semi-supervised semantic segmentation needs strong, varied perturbations: Smoothly varying sample density in semantic segmentation

 \subsection{Derivation of signal processing explanation}

 In this section we explain the derivation of our signal-processing based explanation of the lack of low-density regions in semantic segmentation problems.

-To analyse the smoothness of the distribution of patches over an image we needed to compute the $L^2$ pixel content distance between patches centred on neighbouring pixels.
-Let us start with two patches $A$ and $B$ extracted from image $I$, centred on horizontally neighbouring pixels, with $A$ to the left.
-The $L^2$ distance is $|B - A|^2$.
-We note that each pixel in $B - A$ is the pixel from $B$ with the value of the pixel immediately to the left subtracted from it. $B - A$ is therefore a patch extracted from the horizontal gradient image $\Delta_\mathrm{x}I$.
-The $L^2$ distance is the sum of the squares of each of the elements in $B - A$; it is the sum of the elements in a patch extracted from $(\Delta_\mathrm{x}I)^2$.
-Computing the sums of all patches in a sliding window fashion across the image $I$ can be done quickly using a box or uniform filter.
-Thus, the $L^2$ distance between neighbouring patches can be computed using a uniform filter that will suppress high-frequency details, resuling in a smooth output.
+To analyse the smoothness of the distribution of patches over an image we need to compute the $L^2$ pixel content distance between patches centred on neighbouring pixels.
+Let us start with two patches $A$ and $B$ -- see Figure~\ref{fig:semseg:patch_cityscapes_ab}(a,b) -- extracted from an image $I$, centred on horizontally neighbouring pixels, with $A$ one pixel to the left of $B$.
+The $L^2$ distance is $|B - A|$.
+Given that each pixel in $B - A$ is the difference between horizontally neighbouring pixels, $B - A$ is therefore a patch extracted from the horizontal gradient image $\Delta_\mathrm{x}I$ (see Figure~\ref{fig:semseg:patch_cityscapes_ab}(c)).
+The squared distance is the sum of the element-wise squares of $B - A$; it is the sum of the elements in a patch extracted from $(\Delta_\mathrm{x}I)^{\circ 2}$.
+Computing the sums of all patches of size $H\times W$ in a sliding window fashion across $(\Delta_\mathrm{x}I)^{\circ 2}$ is equivalent to convolving it with a box kernel $1^{H \times W}$, thus the distance between all horizontally neighbouring patches can be computed using \raisebox{0mm}[0mm][0mm]{$\sqrt{(\Delta_\mathrm{x}I)^{\circ 2} * 1^{H \times W}}$}.
+A box filter -- or closely related uniform filter -- is a low-pass filter that will suppress high-frequency details, resulting in a smooth output.
+This is implemented in a Jupyter notebook~\cite{Kluyver:JupyterNotebook} that is distributed with our code.